gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 at the pyramid.
 "Same shape, same flat top…"

 "It's amazing," Thomas said, ignoring the Hett to run a gentle fingertip across the window.
-"Who did it---Korrandarrenduk?"
+"Who did it—Korrandarrenduk?"

 The captain shook his head.
 "Rinchen of Trunggar.
 There was another one at Aft Landing, but some Bantangui raiders smashed it to bits